 We recognise the crucial role that early year’s education has to play in providing firm foundations upon which the rest of a child’s education is successfully based.
 Both the nursery and reception curriculums are designed with the intention of ensuring that children are ready for the next stage of their education having secured strong foundations, particular within communication and language, from which to grow.

-At Woodthorpe Primary School we prioritise creating a ‘language rich’ environment through the use of songs, nursery rhymes, stories and providing time for quality interactions between adults and between peers.
+We prioritise creating a ‘language rich’ environment through the use of songs, nursery rhymes, stories and providing time for quality interactions between adults and between peers.
 Trained staff ensure that interactions are positive and progressive, allowing children to flourish and gather words at pace in order to become confident communicators.
 Children are encouraged to become early readers through enjoyment of books and the systematic teaching of phonics.

 The curriculum is taught through provocations which are enriched and enhanced in such a way that values children’s interests.
 These are chosen carefully to encourage children’s speech, language and communication development and provide opportunities to ingnite children’s minds.
 All planning is flexible and responsive to children’s needs so plans can be changed and adapted dependent on children’s interests.
 However, we recognise that children need a starting point, a stimulus from which to grow.
 For this reason, we have developed the EYFS curriculum around ‘curriculum themes’ which enable the children to be exposed to new areas of learning that enable children to deepen their knowledge and understanding.
 Providing them a broad, balanced and progressive curriculum which allows the opportunity to explore, discover and figure things out.